-V. Reference period:
+Reference period:

-Year 2010/2011 for public and public business sector while year 2010 for the private sector.
+Year 2012/2013 for public and public business sector while year 2012 for the private sector.

-VII.
 Data Sources:

-The compilation of supply and use tables depend on data of many periodic bulletins issued by CAPMAS for different economic activities, also the results of some periodic and non- periodic surveys where CAPMAS conducted or participated in it like: income and expenditure survey, and labor force survey.
-In addition to some data that published by other relevant authorities where the most important of them are:

-- The final statement of general government. - Balance of payments that issued by central bank. - National accounts bulletin that issued by ministry of planning.
+- The compilation of supply and use tables depends mainly on the economic census data that has been conducted by CAPMAS for the year 2012/2013.
+As well as the results of some surveys where CAPMAS conducted it like: income and expenditure survey, and labor force survey.
+In addition to some data that published by other relevant authorities where the most important of them are: - The final statement of general government. - Balance of payments that issued by central bank. - Costs statistics and net return bulletin (issued by ministry of agriculture). - Balance sheets of economic authorities. - Balance sheet of central bank

-VIII.
 Classifications: